 Are you looking for a writing challenge that really tests your writing skills?
 Something that pushes your writing process beyond national novel writing month (although trying out NaNoWriMo is a good challenge to face)?

-If you’re a writer, you’ve probably heard this question: “What’s your genre?”
-Or you’ve been asked, “What do you write?”
+As a writer, you’ve probably heard this question: “What’s your genre?”
+Or maybe you’ve been asked, “What is your book about?”

-As writers, we tend to find a creative “happy place” and stay inside of three boxes: medium, form, and genre.
-This allows us to find a consistent voice and target our work toward a very specific reader.
+As writers, we tend to find a creative “happy place” and stay inside three boxes: medium, form, and genre.
+This allows us to find a consistent voice and target our work towards ideal readers.

 Why You Need to Challenge Yourself

-One drawback is complacency.
-Write the same thing in the same way for too long, and the work becomes boring, resulting in stories that are probably boring to read.
+When we write the same thing in the same way for too long, the work becomes boring, which means all that hard work probably results in stories that are dull to read.

 Just like beginning a new exercise routine, or adding different lifts or stretches to your regimen, challenging yourself with new writing tasks will cause you to grow in valuable and meaningful ways.

 Because of this, it’s likely you’ll start to recognize when you’re stuck in your writing comfort zone, and why too much of the same medium, form, and genre leads to unhappy places, like writer’s block and burnout.